 LRAPA’s permitting rules are already in effect in Lane County, but the rules have not been incorporated into the State Implementation Plan.
 In order for LRAPA and the state to maintain compliance with the Clean Air Act, the EQC must review LRAPA’s rules and, if the EQC concludes that the rules comply with state law and the Clean Air Act, approve the rules and submit them to the EPA for approval and incorporation, as appropriate, into the federally-approved State Implementation Plan.

 LRAPA adopted its rules to retain EPA’s approval to implement the Prevention of Significant Deterioration and Title V operating permit programs and to help ensure sources comply with federal permitting requirements and emission standards.
 LRAPA’s rules adopted by reference new National Emission Standards for Hazardous Air Pollutants applicable to non-major or area sources including aluminum, copper, and other nonferrous foundries; chemical manufacturing; ferroalloy production; metal fabrication and finishing; paint stripping and miscellaneous surface coating operations; and plating and polishing operations.
 If LRAPA had not adopted the rules, it could lose federal approval to implement these programs and face sanctions.
-The rules also aligned LRAPA with statutory requirements for small scale renewable energy projects, providing the ability to obtain offsets within a nonattainment area.
+The rules also aligned LRAPA with statutory requirements for small scale local energy projects by providing the ability to obtain offsets within a nonattainment area.

+To reduce the administrative burden and cost of the new standards on affected businesses, LRAPA adopted options for General permit attachments as an alternative to requiring multiple permits, and LRAPA adopted registration as an alternative to permitting for auto body shops and dry cleaners certified through an approved environmental compliance certification program.
+LRAPA also adopted an exemption for emergency generators and small electric power generating units to reduce the regulatory burden on these sources.
+LRAPA’s rules also contain corrections to rule citations and additions and changes to the definitions of terms

 How would the proposed rule solve the problem?